macdja38/WarframeData/README.md

 # WarframeData
 Collection of entries that have been extracted and parsed from WARFRAME.
 Warning, may contain spoilers.

-This repository was created as an effort to publicize all of the information that is made available to me through a private tool another developer and I make modifications to.
-If you use this repository as a source for anything you post, please do me a favor and give credit to it.
+This repository was created as an effort to publicize all of the datamined information that is made available to me through a private tool another developer and I make modifications to.
+If you use this datamined information as a source for anything you post, please do me a favor and give credit to it.
 I would love this repository to expand to other users that want access to it.

 # Warning